JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Charged HV Bus Test.md

 ## Implementation Notes

 ### Special Considerations
+- **Pre-Test Safety Dialog**: Before test execution begins, a modal safety confirmation dialog must be displayed.
+The dialog lists two hardware connection requirements and asks the user to confirm readiness.
+If the user clicks "No", the test sequence pauses and the dialog will reappear when the user resumes the sequence.
+This ensures proper hardware connections before starting the test, which is critical for safety and test validity.
+The dialog must be shown in the main GUI thread before any test initialization occurs.
 - **Output Current Calibration Dependency**: Test attempts to retrieve adjustment_factor from previous "Output Current Calibration" test in the test sequence.
 If not found, uses fallback value.
 Implementation should search test results/execution history for previous test.
 - **Multi-Signal Monitoring**: Test monitors 6 feedback signals simultaneously during execution.
 All signals must be logged with timestamps for post-execution analysis.
 - **Post-Execution Analysis**: Test performs analysis of logged CAN data after test execution completes.
 This requires storing all logged data with timestamps.
 - **Fault Detection**: Test must immediately fail if DUT Test State = 7 is detected at any point during execution.
-- **State Machine Pattern**: Test uses a simple state machine: Initialize → Send Commands → Monitor → Analyze → Determine Result
+- **State Machine Pattern**: Test uses a simple state machine: Pre-Test Dialog → Initialize → Send Commands → Monitor → Analyze → Determine Result
 - **PSFB Fault Signal**: Currently logged but not used for pass/fail determination (reserved for future implementation)

 ### Dependencies